-3. Find a Way to Give
+3. Find a way to give

-4. Have an Online Presence
+4. Have an online presence

-5. Follow Up
+5. Follow up

 Hopefully, you gave out your business cards, which is great not only for connecting, but for marketing.
 (Pssst… see fun business card design ideas here.)
 Hopefully you also collected their business card.
 One great strategy is to always be the first one to follow-up.
 Send a follow-up email that night, or set a time to call the next day.